-Cultural, Social, and Political Thought 7307/Cultural, Social, and Political Thought 5307 -Postcolonialism

-Up to nine additional credit hours chosen in consultation with the supervisor.
-These courses may include independent study courses, additional offerings from the Cultural, Social, and Political Thought course offerings or other graduate courses offered in other Faculties/Departments on campus.
+Cultural, Social, and Political Thought 7307/Cultural, Social, and Political Thought 5307 -Postcolonialism Up to nine additional credit hours chosen in consultation with the supervisor.
+These courses may include independent study courses, additional offerings from the Cultural, Social, and Political Thought course offerings or other graduate courses offered in other Faculties/Schools/Departments on campus.

-Credit earned towards a previous degree may not be used towards the Master of Arts degree.
+Credit earned towards a previous degree may not be used towards the doctoral degree.
 However, substitutions may be approved for courses deemed to be equivalent.
-Substitution requests must be submitted to the relevant master's program committee for approval consideration.
+Substitution requests must be submitted to the relevant doctoral program committee for approval consideration.